A Higher-Order Correct Fast Moving-Average Bootstrap for Dependent Data: Introduction

 In this paper, we propose a novel fast bootstrap scheme, that we call the Fast Moving-average Bootstrap (FMB).
 The resampling method is computationally attractive while maintaining higher-order correctness of the inferential procedure for strongly mixing data.
-Our idea for building confidence regions for the parameter of interest is to realize that smoothing the moment indicators as in the Generalized Empirical Likelihood (GEL) literature permits to bootstrap them as if they were i.i.d. \cite{parente_generalised_2018a} study the first-order validity of GEL test statistics based on a similar bootstrapping scheme, the Kernel Block Bootstrap (henceforth KBB; see \cite{parente_kernel_2018b} and \cite{parente_quasi-maximum_2019}).
+Our idea for building confidence regions for the parameter of interest is to realize that smoothing the moment indicators as in the Generalized Empirical Likelihood (GEL) literature permits to bootstrap them as if they were i.i.d.\ \cite{parente_generalised_2018a} study the first-order validity of GEL test statistics based on a similar bootstrapping scheme, the Kernel Block Bootstrap (henceforth KBB); see \cite{parente_kernel_2018b} and \cite{parente_quasi-maximum_2019}.
 Our approach differs from KBB in two significant aspects.
 First, our methodology does not require to solve the estimation problem at each bootstrap sample, lessening drastically the computational burden.
-Indeed, FMB is at least 1000 times faster, according to standard rules on bootstrap simulation errors (\cite{efron_better_1987} section 9, \cite{davison_bootstrap_1997} section 2.5.2).
-Second, we exploit an inversion technique to benefit from the kernel smoothing used in the studentization of our test statistic by an automatic Heteroskedasticity and Autocorrelation Consistent (HAC) estimator of the long-run variance (\cite{smith_automatic_2005}).
-This makes our FMB inference higher-order correct.
+Indeed, FMB is at least (except for a simple low-dimensional linear model) one thousand times faster, according to standard rules on bootstrap simulation errors (\cite{efron_better_1987} Section 9, \cite{davison_bootstrap_1997} Section 2.5.2).
+Second, we exploit an inversion technique to benefit from the kernel smoothing used in the studentization of our test statistic.
+The inversion is related to the standard percentile$-t$ bootstrap approach in the linear univariate case (see Example 1 below).
+The studentization relies on a simple sample variance of the smoothed moment indicators, which turns out to be asymptotically equivalent to a HAC estimator for the original moment indicators, as shown by \cite{smith_automatic_2005}.
+Together these inversion and studentization make our FMB inference amenable to be shown higher-order correct.
+Our proof strategy is not directly applicable to KBB; its higher-order correctness remains a conjecture.